business-science/correlationfunnel/README.md

 ## Correlation Funnel in 2-Minutes

-Exploratory data analysis (EDA) often involves looking at feature-target relationships independently.
-This usually involves creating lots of visualizations.
-But, there’s a better way…
+**Problem**: Exploratory data analysis (EDA) often involves looking at feature-target relationships independently.
+The problem is that this process of comparing feature after feature is very time consuming even for small data sets.
+Rather than search for relationships, what if we could let the relationships come to us?

-Yes - Enter `correlationfunnel`.

-The `correlationfunnel` package drastically speeds up EDA by providing a **succinct workflow** and **interactive visualization tools** for understanding which features have relationships to target (response).
+**Solution:** Enter `correlationfunnel`.
+The package drastically speeds up EDA by providing a **succinct workflow** and **interactive visualization tools** for understanding which features have relationships to target (response).
 This is excellent for pre-modeling / pre-Machine Learning since you can determine quickly if you have predictive features (those with relationship to the target feature).

 ## Example - Bank Marketing Campaign